The Importance of updating your certification records

-- January 1, 2003 and later - To continue compliance with ISO 17024, ETA requires that those receiving their certifications after January 1, 2003 to maintain their certifications on an annual basis.
-Some certification programs—such as CSS, CET Master, and CSM—are not included at this time.
+- January 1, 1996 and later - To continue compliance with ISO 17024, ETA requires that those receiving their certifications after January 1, 1996 to maintain their certifications on an annual basis.
+Some certification programs—such as Customer Service Specialist (CSS), Master Certified Electronics Technician (CETma), and Certified Service Manager (CSM)—are not included at this time.

 There are two different maintenance programs-Maintenance and Maintenance with Hands-On.
 The difference between these two programs is whether or not there is a Hands-On requirement for a particular certification.
 If your certification requires a Hands-On exam in addition to the regular theory exam, then you will be enrolled in the Maintenance with Hands-On program.
 If it does not, then you will be enrolled in the general Maintenance program.

 What are the requirements for Maintenance and Maintenance with Hands-On?

 A late fee may be charged for certifcations past their maintenance renewal date.

 Which Certifications Are In The Maintenance With Hands-On Program?